VivekMangukiya11/donizo-material-scraper/README.md

 ## 📞 Support

 For questions or issues:
-1. Check the logs in `scraper.log`
+1. Check the logs in `scraper.log` and `output/logs/`
 2. Review the configuration file
 3. Run tests to verify functionality
 4. Check the API documentation

 ---

-**Note**: This scraper preserves the original logic of the provided scraper files while adding structured output, API access, and comprehensive testing to meet the Donizo challenge requirements.
+**Note**: This scraper extracts renovation material pricing data from French suppliers and structures it for Donizo's pricing engine, with support for parallel execution and comprehensive error handling.